National Museum (Prague): Collections and departments

 The National Museum currently contains several million items of material in three main parts: the Natural History Museum, the Historical Museum and the Library.

 Natural History Museum

 In 2010, the museum moved their collections to Prague 10, Horní Počernice.
 It has departments of mineralogy, paleontology, mycology, botany, entomology, zoology and anthropology, as well as scientific laboratories.

+It is also the home of the Czech bird ringing scheme, and a member of the European Union for Bird Ringing (EURING).

 The Historical Museum

 Medieval collections

 The medieval collection includes jewelry, panel painting, wooden sculpture, and weapons (also such as used in the Hussite movement of the 15th century).
 In addition to their historical value, many of the objects held by this department contain a high artistic value.
 Examples of precious objects include: a silver tiara of a duke from the twelfth century; Medieval, Renaissance and Baroque jewelry; liturgical objects from the Medieval period, which include several chalices, the reliquary of St Eligius in the shape of mitre; Gothic and Renaissance glazed tiles and paving stones; precious embroidery of Rosenberg antependium dated about 1370; and fine Bohemian porcelain and glass collection from before the 18th and 19th centuries, as well as collections of painted portraits and miniature painting.